RdW-afk/device_afterlife_ota/README.md

 # AfterLife OTA repo
-In order for a device to be officially supported by crDroid, OTA information needs to be added.
+In order for a device to be officially supported by AfterlifeOS, OTA information needs to be added.